sav-che/TL-2/Authors/Balfour, Isaac Bayley {std. I.B. Balf.} (Suppl.).md

-> [!cite] BHL link: this entry starts at [page 296](https://www.biodiversitylibrary.org/item/103858#page/308/mode/1up) of TL-2 Suppl.
+> [!cite] BHL link: this entry starts at [page 296](https://www.biodiversitylibrary.org/page/33265023) of TL-2 Suppl.
 I.
 > Supporting pages: [[Abbreviations|abbreviations]], [[Layout key|layout key]].

 > [!example] See also [[Balfour, (Sir) Isaac Bayley {std.
 I.B.
 Balf.}|first entry]] for this author

 ### Author

 \* Balfour, Isaac Bayley (1853-1922), British (Scottish) botanist, studied at the University of Edinburgh, B.S.
 1873, Dr. Sci.
 1875, B.M.
 1877, specializing in botany at Würzburg and Strassburg; with the transit of Venus exp.
 Rodriguez Islands 1874, collected on Socotra 1879-1880, professor of botany University of Glasgow 1879-1884, Sherardian professor of botany at Oxford 1884, professor of botany Edinburgh and queen's botanist in Scotland 1888-1922, son of J.H.
-Balfour. (*I.B.
-Balf.*).
+Balfour.
+**Abbreviated name**: *I.B.
+Balf.*

 #### Herbarium and types